ned14/outcome/doc/src/content/motivation/errno.md

 Because on failure, as well as success, we write into a global (or thread-local) object, our functions are not *pure*: they have *side effects*.
 This means many useful compiler optimizations (like common subexpression elimination) cannot be applied.
-This chows that it is not only C++ that chooses suboptimal solutions for reporting failures.
+This shows that it is not only C++ that chooses suboptimal solutions for reporting failures.

 Whatever type we return, we always need a special value to spare, which is